Extension or No Extension?

 One of the things that impressed me from the beginning, is that, inside the front page of Mr. Chandler’s book is a photograph of all the raw materials with which he started out, in order to build the bass whose building is chronicled in the book.
 The stack of materials weighed 115 pounds.
 The finished bass weighed 20 pounds.
 So he had to carve away 95 pounds of waste wood, to make that bass!
 No wonder luthiers balk at building a bass!
 Not only that, but, if one is limited for shop-space (and I am) then the bass monopolizes the entire shop while it is in progress.

 But!
 Having built one, there was a hankering to build another, so I bought wood, and tuning machines, and fingerboard, etc., and began another bass.
-Unfortunately, there were enough other demands on my time, for smaller instruments as well as just ordinary family responsibilities, etc., that a start is as far as I got.
+Unfortunately, there were enough other demands on my time, for smaller instruments as well as just ordinary family responsibilities, etc., that a start is as far as I got, for quite a while.
 The new bass is my own design, and for the last three years, it has been sitting in my shop, silently sneering at me, every time I see it.
-But I will finish it, and, I have recently decided, it will be a five-string double bass.
+But I did go back and finish it, and, I changed course, slightly: it is a five-string double bass, with a low C-string (thus, no extension needed.)
+(See the featured photo above.)